Physical properties of long-rising type II supernovae -- Bayesian analytic modeling and spectrophotometric correlations: ``Fast'' SN modeling procedures

 The physical characterization of long-rising SNe II can be approached through various modeling methods, each balancing computational complexity and accuracy.
-The most detailed analyses employ full-numerical hydrodynamic simulations (HM), which incorporate a wide range of physical phenomena, including relativistic hydrodynamics and nuclear heating processes \citep[e.g.,][]{PZ11,Bersten_2011}.
-Although this approach is highly accurate, it is computationally expensive and less practical for statistical studies on a heterogeneous sample of peculiar events such \Alike~SNe.
-A more rapid but less precise alternative is the use of scaling relations (SR), which connect the SN physical parameters to observables through simple proportionality relations.
-However, the accuracy of this method diminishes when the observed SNe differ significantly from the reference event \citepalias[e.g.,][and reference therein]{pumo23}.
-Intermediate approaches, such as analytical or semi-analytical models, stand out as the most practical solution, as they significantly reduce the complexity of full numerical simulations, minimizing computational time (thus being ``faster'') while still capturing the main physical processes involved in the SN post-explosive evolution \citepalias[see, e.g.,][and reference therein]{PC2025}.
+The most detailed analyses employ full-numerical hydrodynamic simulations, which incorporate a wide range of physical phenomena, including relativistic hydrodynamics and nuclear heating processes \citep[e.g.,][]{PZ11,Bersten_2011}.
+Although the numerical hydrodynamic modeling (HM) is highly accurate, it is computationally expensive and less practical for statistical studies of a heterogeneous sample of peculiar events, such as \Alike~SNe.
+A more rapid but less precise alternative is the use of scaling relations, which connect the SN physical parameters to observables through simple proportionality relations.
+However, the accuracy of this method diminishes when the observed SNe differ significantly from the reference event \citepalias[e.g.,][and references therein]{pumo23}.
+Intermediate approaches, such as analytical or semi-analytical models, stand out as the most practical solution, as they significantly reduce the complexity of full numerical simulations, minimizing computational time (thus being ``faster'') while still capturing the main physical processes involved in the SN post-explosive evolution \citepalias[see, e.g.,][and references therein]{PC2025}.